elaine-ch/CSE110-SP24-Lab6-Template/README.md

 **Answer:** No

 **Explanation:** Checking if a small portion of the code is functioning as intended is a job suited more towards unit testing.
 E2E Testing is used to check the overall functionality of a webpage from the perspective of a user.
-E2E tests provide a more wholistic view of the page's functionality, while unit tests are more suited towards checking smaller portions and individual functions of the code.
+E2E tests provide a more wholistic view of the page's overall functionality, while unit tests are more suited towards checking smaller portions and individual functions of the code.